jxjo/Xoptfoil2/docs/index.md

 ## About the project

-Xoptfoil2 is the successor of Xoptfoil and [Xoptfoil-JX](https://github.com/jxjo/Xoptfoil-JX/tree/master), which is a branch of the original, awesome Xoptfoil by Daniel Prosser.
+Xoptfoil2 is the successor of the awesome Xoptfoil by Daniel Prosser and [Xoptfoil-JX](https://github.com/jxjo/Xoptfoil-JX/tree/master), a branch of the original Xoptfoil.
 The objectives of the project are:
 - building a robust and reliable airfoil optimization kernel supporting future extensions in various aspects.
 - an airfoil optimizer GUI, which allows to define, visualize and analyze an optimization task - WiP